API Reference

 | Cloudflare | JS Challenge, Managed Challenge, Turnstile | JavaScript execution + proof-of-work computation |

-| DataDome | Device Check, Slider CAPTCHA | Device attestation + automated slider interaction |
+| DataDome | Device Check, Slider CAPTCHA | Device attestation + interactive challenge |

 The response includes challenge_provider and challenge_type so you can see what happened.